shiyouganai/pico8_carts/docs/index.md

 ---

-Note: Firefox's "Enhanced Tracking Protection" breaks embedded tweets due to the presence of twitter's cross-site trackers in them, even though I set "data-dnt=true" when crafting the embed.
-If you are using it or another script blocker, you can click through to or use the local media below.
+Note: Firefox's "Enhanced Tracking Protection" breaks the embedded tweets above due to the presence of twitter's cross-site trackers in them, even though I set "data-dnt=true" when crafting the embed.
+If you are using it or another script blocker, you can click through to twitter or use the local media below.
 The .p8.png carts all link to javascript webplayers too!

 ---
 ### Cart Files (.p8.png) & Webplayer Links